matsumotosan/raytracer/README.md

 # Raytracer

-A simple raytracer in Go based on (Ray Tracing in One Weekend)[https://raytracing.github.io/books/RayTracingInOneWeekend.html].
+A simple raytracer in Go based on [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html).

 ![example](examle.png)